nfrisby/frags/docs/README.md

 Whenever it adds a constraint to its own inert set, if that constraint has the right form, it updates the table accordingly.

+We similarly maintain a table for given constraints that ensure two types are apart.
+This table can affect the antecedents of `[EqFrag-Nil-Nil-improve-neg]`, for example.

 ## Normalization
 [sec:internals-normalization]: #normalization